railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

   single: Module; Import
 ..

-.. tip::   **Attention**  *Importing new modules*
+.. tip:: Importing new modules

 	You can only import new modules and update your existing ones if your system is configured to accept them.
 	Your Open ERP addons directory must be writable by the system user that's running your Open ERP application for this, as described in the final section of Chapter 1.

 Click  *Administration > Modules Management > Uninstalled modules*  to give you an overview of all of the modules available for installation.